 Specific Objective Activities 06 07 08 09 10 11 12 13 14 15 19.
-To increase the level a) Establishment of national training programmes based on IMO OPRC of knowledge in the Model training courses Levels 1 and 2 ' field of preparedness b) REMPEC to prepare and insert in the regional training programme and response to "Training of trainers" courses accidental marine c) REMPEC to focus on delivery of highly specialized courses pollution. d) REMPEC to follow and take into consideration the work in the training field of IMO OPRC/OPRC-HNS Technical Group 20.
-To revise existing and develop new a) Review of existing recommendations, principles and guidelines recommendations, principles and b) Identification of the recommendations, principles and guidelines that need to be revised, updated and/or amended guidelines. c) Identification of additional recommendations, principles and guidelines 94 that need to be adopted at the regional level d) Streamlining national procedures for entry into, movement within and exit from the country of assisting personnel and equipment e) REMPEC to compile an inventory of applicable national procedures for entry into, movement within and exit from the country of assisting personnel and equipment, and to recommend improvements f) REMPEC to prepare, in co-operation with national Focal Points, and to propose for adoption revised, updated and amended texts of existing regional recommendations, principles and guidelines g) REMPEC to develop, in co-operation with national Focal Points, and to propose for adoption new recommendations, principles and guidelines 21.
-Development of sub- a) Preparation and adoption of remaining national contingency plans and regional operational systems for preparedness and response agreements and contingency plans. b) Negotiation and conclusion of sub-regional agreements covering the entire Mediterranean region c) REMPEC to continue assisting national authorities in development of national preparedness and response systems d) REMPEC to assist in preparing sub-regional contingency plans and agreements
+To increase the level of knowledge in the field of preparedness and response to accidental marine pollution. a) Establishment of national training programmes based on IMO OPRC Model training courses Levels 1 and 2. b) REMPEC to prepare and insert in the regional training programme "Training of trainers" courses. c) REMPEC to focus on delivery of highly specialized courses. d) REMPEC to follow and take into consideration the work in the training field of IMO OPRC/OPRC-HNS Technical Group.
+20. To revise existing and develop new recommendations, principles and guidelines, aimed at facilitating international cooperation and mutual assistance, within the framework of Prevention and Emergency Protocol. a) Review of existing recommendations, principles and guidelines. b) Identification of the recommendations, principles and guidelines that need to be revised, updated and/or amended. c) Identification of additional recommendations, principles and guidelines that need to be adopted at the regional level. d) Streamlining national procedures for entry into, movement within and exit from the country of assisting personnel and equipment. e) REMPEC to compile an inventory of applicable national procedures for entry into, movement within and exit from the country of assisting personnel and equipment, and to recommend improvements. f) REMPEC to prepare, in cooperation with national Focal Points, and to propose for adoption revised, updated and amended texts of existing regional recommendations, principles and guidelines. g) REMPEC to develop, in cooperation with national Focal Points, and to propose for adoption new recommendations, principles and guidelines.
+21. Development of sub- regional operational agreements and contingency plans.
+Preparation and adoption of remaining national contingency plans and systems for preparedness and response. b) Negotiation and conclusion of sub-regional agreements covering the entire Mediterranean region. c) REMPEC to continue assisting national authorities in development of national preparedness and response systems.
+REMPEC to assist in preparing sub-regional contingency plans and agreements.